henkexbg/gallery/README.md

 A recommendation would be to use SSL, either via a fronting web server such as HTTPD or by other means, but the setup of that is outside the scope of this webapp.

 # Known Issues
 - Browser compatibility is most likely not great.
 Works in Chrome both on desktop and mobile.
-Know that Firefox has some issues, especially with fullscreen.
+Firefox seems ok too.
 - Currently possible to uncheck video conversion mode.
 - There is no lazy loading on either gallery or slideshow, works surprisingly well up to several hundred images in one directory though.
 - Slideshow seems to load images in a slightly random order.